dhh1128/codecraft.co/variadic-macros-tricks.md

     comment: |
       Jason: I've run into boost.preprocessor a few times, but I haven't used it much.
 Shame on me!
 Thanks for reminding me to learn about it.

-      When I run into a programming problem that I don't know how to solve, I often like to write my own solution--not so much because I want to *use* my own solution, as because I want to learn what it takes to solve the problem.
+      When I run into a programming problem that I don't know how to solve, I often like to write my own solution &mdash; not so much because I want to *use* my own solution, as because I want to learn what it takes to solve the problem.
 Once I've solved it to my own satisfaction (and, sometimes, written about it so I understand how it works well), then I can appreciate a more elegant or general solution, and chuck my own.
 I'll have to look into boost.preprocessor to see if it solves the problem I was seeing in the intent codebase; if so, I'll gladly switch over, since I'm already using boost a fair amount.
   - author: Franz G
     date: 2017-10-25 10:01:29
     comment: |